top resources prepare coding interview

 Programming Interviews Exposed is another good book for interview prep.

-LeetCode is one of the best websites for practicing coding challenges.
+LeetCode is a top online coding platform for practicing coding challenges.
 There is a premium version of the site, but there is still a lot that you can do with a free membership.

 Problems can be sorted by difficulty level, and you can also search for topics by keyword.